MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-tpm-trusted-attestation-capturing-hardware.md

 Starting with Windows Server version 1709, sample code integrity policies are included with Windows at C:\Windows\schemas\CodeIntegrity\ExamplePolicies.
 Two policies are recommended for Windows Server:

 - **AllowMicrosoft**: Allows all files signed by Microsoft.
 THis policy is recommended for server applications such as SQL or Exchange, or if the server is monitored by agents published by Microsoft.
-- **DefaultWindows**: Allows only files that shipped in Windows and doesn't permit other pplications released by Microsoft, such as Office.
+- **DefaultWindows_Enforced**: Allows only files that shipped in Windows and doesn't permit other applications released by Microsoft, such as Office.
 This policy is recommended for servers that run only built-in server roles and features such as Hyper-V.

 If you use the [New-CIPolicy](https://technet.microsoft.com/library/mt634473.aspx) cmdlet to generate your own code integrity policy, you will need to decide the rule levels to use.
 For Server Core, we recommend a primary level of **FilePublisher** with fallback to **Hash**.